 If you want your boat to be really secure then you can glue the corks first and then wrap the with the elastic bands.

-Use PVA glue or a glue gun if you’re doing this.
+Use a strong PVA glue or a glue gun if you’re doing this.

 Step 2: Make the sails

 Cut two sail shapes out of strong paper or card.